When To Put A Dog Down With Torn ACL [ANSERED]

 • Does my dog eat without your assistance?

-• Do I have the means to pay for an ACL surgery for my beloved dog (if indicated by vet)?
+• Do I have the means to pay for an ACL surgery for my beloved dog (if indicated by the vet)?

 Never make any decision without consulting your veterinarian.
 Engage your vet on all these questions and have an open and honest discussion regarding your dog’s future after his ACL injury/tear.